karanvirbajwa/Thinkific/README.md

 # Thinkific

+**Execution:**
+For execution directly execute test cases by TestRunner file or command line maven

 Used Java, Cucumber and Selenium to complete UI task Used Java, Rest Assured, Json Parser to complete API task Tried to create framework enhanced as much as possible